 Infrastructure: Transportation and distribution are key to supply chain management, and therefore, a reliable physical network is necessary for supply chain success.
-Currently, only 22% of rural households in Ethiopia are less than 2km from a road, creating challenges in access to services.46 These challenges could be addressed by a thorough road assessment in partnership with the Ministry of Transport and Logistics and aligned to the World Bank funded Road Connectivity and Access Program (RCAP), with improved roads developed in strategic routes for optimum rural distribution.
+Currently, only 22% of rural households in Ethiopia are less than 2km from a road, creating challenges in access to services.
+These challenges could be addressed by a thorough road assessment in partnership with the Ministry of Transport and Logistics and aligned to the World Bank funded Road Connectivity and Access Program (RCAP), with improved roads developed in strategic routes for optimum rural distribution.
 Furthermore, limited port and warehouse handling capacity is currently creating distribution delays, and so alternative options or optimized shipping should be explored to increase port and warehouse efficiency, including better utilization of cooperatives as distribution hubs.

 Regulation: Quality, health and safety data is tracked via bar codes for inputs, but there are challenges today in capacity for regulation and enforcement that limit effectiveness of these measures.
-As tracking and tracing improves through digital solutions, capacity building will be needed to ensure inputs can be suitably regulated through digital mechanisms.
-Procedures for enforcement of regulatory standards should also be enhanced to ensure they are clear and consistent across regions.
+As tracking and tracing improves through digital solutions, capacity building will be needed to ensure inputs can be suitably regulated through digital mechanisms and procedures for enforcement of regulatory standards are clear and consistent across regions.

-&lt;sup>44 Ethiopian Commodity Exchange
+&lt;sup>43 Ethiopian Commodity Exchange

-&lt;sup>45 A Livestock Information Vision Ethiopia
+&lt;sup>44 A Livestock Information Vision Ethiopia

-&lt;sup>46 RAI World Bank (2019)
+&lt;sup>45 RAI World Bank (2019)